Kubaaa96/Collectio-Librorum/README.md

 - [Contact](#contact)

 ## About Project
 This will be tool for managing your books, by inserting informations about them, and arranging this objects into Groups which can be arranged into Libraries and then Collection.
+Currently application is in early stage of development.
+All feedback and ideas as well as contributions are welcome.

 ## Building